Advertising Spillovers in Mobile Apps: Evidence from Ad Shutoffs and Store Rankings: Results

 \subsection{Event Study}

-In this section, we estimated the impact of the ad spend shutoff on organic installs using our Event Study model, explained in Section~\ref{section_model_es}.
-We plotted the regression fit from Equations \ref{eq_local_constant} (local constant) and \ref{eq_local_linear} (local linear) in Figure \ref{fig_es} for several different choices of the bandwidth---3, 7, 11, 15, 19, and 23---for each of the three outcomes.
-The fit produced from different bandwidths is represented with different colors, starting from dark purple (representing 3) to yellow (representing 23).
+We estimated the impact of the ad spend shutoff on organic installs using the event study model described above.
+We plotted the local constant regression fit from Equation \ref{eq_local_constant} in Figure \ref{fig_es} at an 11-day bandwidth for each of the three outcomes.
 The points on the plot are formed using the residuals of $\log(Y_{ijt})$ after controlling for the app-OS fixed effects ($\alpha_{ij}$) and day-of-week fixed effects ($\omega_t$).
-We report the estimated discontinuities and app and OS 2-way clustered standard errors for all these different choices of models and bandwidths in Table \ref{table_es}.
+We report the estimated discontinuities and app-clustered standard errors for representative bandwidth choices (7, 11, and 23 days) in Table \ref{table_es}.
+Web Appendix~A reports the full local constant grid from 3 to 23 days and shows that the visual fit is stable across bandwidths.

-Beginning with the results on organic installs, regardless of our choice of bandwidth or model specification, the estimated discontinuity is always negative and highly statistically significant, confirming our DiD results above.
-In the case of the Local Constant (Equation~\ref{eq_local_constant}) specification, the estimated discontinuity becomes stable at approximately $-0.35$ after bandwidth reaches 11 days before and after the cutoff.
-On the other hand, for the local linear specification, the estimated discontinuity grows increasingly negative as we increase the bandwidth.
-The results for paid installs and total installs are also qualitatively similar to our DiD results in the previous section.
+Beginning with the results on organic installs, regardless of our choice of bandwidth, the estimated discontinuity is always negative and highly statistically significant.
+The estimated discontinuity becomes stable at approximately $-0.32$ after bandwidth reaches 11 days before and after the cutoff.
+The results for paid installs and total installs are also qualitatively similar.